By Dunia Orellana, Journalist and GOJoven Alumnae, GOJoven Honduras

 March 2018 – National Women’s History Month

-Continuous thirteen-hour trips on dirt roads and stones, discrimination, and years of hard study away from the community where she was born.
-These were some of the barriers which the GOJoven International fellow and co-founder of GOJoven Honduras, Ivonne Miranda, had to deal with on her way to the academic and work success she dreamt of since her childhood in the Garífuna community of Santa Fe, in the department of Colón.
+Continuous thirteen-hour trips on dirt and gravel roads; discrimination; years of difficult academic studies far from the community where she was born.
+These were some of the barriers which Ivonne Miranda, GOJoven International Fellow and co-founder of GOJoven Honduras, had to deal with on her path to academic and professional success.
+She dreamt of achieving these things since her childhood growing up in the Garífuna community of Santa Fe, Colón.

-Two events radically changed Ivonne’s life.
-The first was her ability to study in La Ceiba and San Pedro Sula, “not following the pattern of life of the girls who go to the city,” as she says.
-The second event was the contact with GOJoven that led her to become a self-confident woman, aspiring to help her community and the country through education and defense of the sexual and reproductive rights of the vulnerable population.
+Looking back, two events radically changed Ivonne’s life.
+The first was her ability to live and study for several years in La Ceiba and San Pedro Sula, without “following the pattern of life of the girls who go to the city.”
+Secondly, she believes that her work with GOJoven has led her to become a more self-confident woman who aspires to help her community and country through education and defense of the sexual and reproductive rights of vulnerable populations.

 “Education changed my life”

 Santa Fe, where Ivonne was born 34 years ago, is a community of Honduran Garífuna people who struggle to preserve their culture and beliefs despite the influence of cities and growing migration.
 She was uprooted there when her parents separated when she was only eight years old: “I was raised by my father’s aunt, but I spent one Christmas with my father and another with my mother,” Ivonne says.